MOOCworkbench/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 This way you do not have to hardcode a data set into your source code.
 For example, if your data resides in the data folder, you can use:
 `python make_dataset.py ../../data/input.csv ../../data/output.csv`
 You can use relative paths, so that explains the ../

+## data/
+The data folder contains the data you use in this experiment.
+This folder is ignored by git to keep your data private, so this folder is not present in your experiment.

+## schema/
+In absence of the data, to help you with reusing this experiment a data schema is provided.
+This data schema is in the [JSON Table Schema format](https://specs.frictionlessdata.io/table-schema/).
+You can use this data schema to [validate](https://odileeds.github.io/JSONSchema/), and if neccessary convert, your own data set to ensure compatibility with this experiment.

 Project Organization